Music festival: Modern

 The music festival emerged in England in the 18th century, as an extension of urban concert life into a form of seasonal, cultural festivity, structured around a schedule of music performances, or concerts.
-Music festivals generally feature regular and extensive programming, than more spontaneous or improvised forms of music festivity.
+Music festivals generally feature regular and extensive programming, rather than more spontaneous or improvised forms of music festivity.
 In traditional genres such as folk and classical music, a music festival can be defined as a community event, with performances of singing and instrument playing, that is often presented with a theme such as a music genre (e.g., blues, folk, jazz, classical music), nationality, locality of musicians, or holiday.

 Music festivals have developed as an industry which contributes to national economies.
 For example, Coachella Valley Music and Arts Festival earned $115 million in 2017.
 Music festivals can be a way of building a brand for a destination, creating a unique image for it and attracting visitors.
 For example, Lollapalooza, Electric Daisy Carnival Las Vegas, Ultra Music Festival, Electric Forest, Gathering of the Juggalos, Download Festival and others.

 While contemporary festivals are often represented as flourishing grounds for extraordinary experiences, they increasingly serve as a way to create cultural identity, lifestyle, community, belonging and self-actualisation.
 Furthermore, festivals are a manifestation for creating escapism and a seasonal cultural economy to experience ritually and collectively.

 Music education

+The Loudoun County High School Marching Band performs for judges at a USBands organized music festival at Chopticon High School, Maryland, U.S.

-Another type of music festival is the music education, often organized annually in local communities, regionally, or nationally, for the benefit of amateur musicians of all ages and grades of achievement.
+Another type of music festival is found within music education, often organized annually in local communities, regionally, or nationally, for the benefit of amateur musicians of all ages and grades of achievement.
 Entrants perform prepared pieces or songs in front of an audience which includes competitors, family and friends, and members of the community, along with one or more adjudicators or judges.
 These adjudicators, who may be music teachers, professors, or professional performers, provide verbal and written feedback to each performer or group.
 The adjudicator may be someone whom they might never meet in any other way, as is the case when an adjudicator from another city is brought in to judge.
 They also usually receive a certificate, classified according to merit or ranking, and some may win trophies or even scholarships.
 The most important aspect is that participants can learn from one another rather than compete.
 Such festivals aim to provide a friendly and supportive platform for musicians to share in the excitement of making music.
 For many, they provide a bridge from lessons and examinations to performing confidently in public; for a few of the top performers, they provide a pathway to further professional study of music in a college, university or conservatory.